Academic Freedom and Responsibility Policy

 As representatives of Robeson Community College, instructors and students should exercise sound judgment in the interpretation and presentation of instructional materials.

 The instructor/student has the freedom to interpret and/ or teach the subject within sound academic principles and practices without undue institutional censorship.
 However, each instructor/student should be mindful that controversial materials that have no relation to the course have no place in the classroom.
-Personal behavior both inside and outside the classroom, reflects upon the college.
+Personal behavior within the classroom and without reflects upon the college.
 Each instructor/student must be responsible for his or her own behavior.

 Patent and Copyright Policy